-From my experience for a lot of years with internet there is no such a thing as stable internet.
-And imagine when you enjoy your favorite movie the internet to stop working…There are a lot of countries still that internet is at best mediocre and speeds are nowhere near adequate for quality streaming.
+From being in the loop for many years we can assure you that there is no such thing as stable internet.
+And imagine when you enjoy your favorite movie internet disconnects…There are a lot of countries still where internet is at best mediocre and speeds are nowhere near adequate for quality streaming.

-The last few years I have seen a trend with companies promoting streaming very much.
+The last few years we have seen a trend with companies promoting streaming very much.
 Nowadays almost all home entertainment devices support a huge amount of online streaming services and the list grows by the day.
-Services like Amazon Instant video, Netflix, Hulu, Playstation Vue, Sling, Crackle, HBO, Twich, Vevo, DirectTV NOW, Youtube TV, iTunes, CBS All Access and Starz are some among the most known ones with many many more available that are less known to the general public.
+Services like Amazon Prime, Netflix, Hulu, Playstation Vue, Sling, Crackle, Vudu, Google, HBO, Twich, Vevo, DirectTV NOW, Youtube TV, iTunes, CBS All Access and Starz are some among the most known ones with many many more available that are less known to the general public.

 Due to the fact that this list of services are growing every year a new kind of devices has seen the light of day the last few years, called streaming players having the advantage of grouping all these services together and giving you the ability to navigate easily between them.
 You can take a look at our streaming players section HERE, where you can find reviews of some of these devices as they become more and more mainstream.

 We strongly believe that there is no clear winner in this battle.
 Both physical media and streaming services will be with us for many years to come.
 Maybe in the future when the internet providers will manage somehow to guarantee a minimum stable internet connection no matter where you are streaming will manage to get the upper hand.
 This in combination with the increase in HDD space along with better compression standards could give it the edge.